 NO PURCHASE NECESSARY.
 Promotion starts 11/1/16 at 12:00 PM (noon) ET and ends 3/31/2017 at 11:59:59 PM ET.
 Open only to legal residents of the 50 US/DC, 18 years of age or older.
 See Official Rules for instructions on how to enter, how to obtain codes without purchase, prize details, restrictions, odds of winning, etc. Void where prohibited by law.
 Sponsor: Post Consumer Brands, LLC.

-Fried goat cheese balls with honey are this season's appetizer of choice.
+Fried goat cheese balls with honey are this holiday season's appetizer of choice.
 A delightful combination of sweet, creamy and crunchy, they're sure to be a party favorite!

 - 8 ounces goat cheese log